logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Python Environment Basics
 -------------------------

-Hopsworks provides two premade environments for machine learning and data science development, one for python 2.7 and the other for python 3.6 The environments contain the most popular machine learning libraries including TensorFlow, Keras, PyTorch and scikit-learn.
+Hopsworks provides a premade environment for machine learning and data science development using python 3.6.
+The environment contain the most popular machine learning libraries including TensorFlow, Keras, PyTorch and scikit-learn.

 The environment ensures compatibility between the machine learning libraries and CUDA/cuDNN in case of NVIDIA GPUs and ROCm in case of AMD GPUs.